 Creditor-Protected Retirement Accounts

-Let’s say you’re successfully sued, and a creditor now has a judgment against you.
+Let’s say a creditor successfully sues you and now has a judgment against you.

 Investments you own within a taxable brokerage account are generally fair game to be garnished by a creditor.

-However, some retirement accounts are protected from creditors.
+However, some retirement accounts include protections against creditors.
 ERISA-qualified plans such as 401(k) plans and 403(b) plans, for example, are universally untouchable from creditors, both in and out of bankruptcy, under federal law.

-On the other hand, traditional IRAs and Roth IRAs do not have any federal protections from creditors outside bankruptcy but have some limited protections in bankruptcy.
+On the other hand, traditional IRAs and Roth IRAs do not have any federal protections from creditors outside bankruptcy.
+They do have some limited protections in bankruptcy.

 That said, the laws in your state may provide additional protections from non-ERISA-qualified retirement accounts.